Kaltsoon/data-management-and-databases/slides/week-3/week-3.md

 # Introduction to SQL

-- During this week we will learn:
+- The learning objectives for this week are:
-  - How to use a graphical interface to perform database operations
+  - Knowing how to use a graphical interface to perform database operations
-  - How to create database tables using SQL
+  - Knowing how to to create database tables using SQL
-  - How to define primary and foreign key constraints using SQL
+  - Knowing how to to define primary and foreign key constraints using SQL
-  - How to insert data into a table
+  - Knowing how to to insert data into a table
-  - How to write simple database queries using SQL
+  - Knowing how to to write simple database queries using SQL

 ---